Easy + Delicious No Fail Sourdough Pie Crust

 - Proceed to bake the pie crust per your recipe’s instructions.
 Enjoy!

-FAQs and Storage
+Recipe FAQs and Storage

 Yes!
 Pie crust freezes beautifully.
 Prepare the pie dough through step 4 and freeze the discs for up to 3 months.
 Thaw overnight in the refrigerator before using in your pie recipe.

 Yes.
 Pie crust is perfect for make ahead recipes!
-It can be prepared in advanced and then stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+It can be prepared in advance and then stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw in the refrigerator before using.

 Pin it For Later!